MrAnayDongre/Machine-Learning-Collection/ML/PyTorch/Attention_Mechanism/Basic_Attention/README.md

 # Attention Mechanisms in Seq2Seq Models

-This repository contains implementations of Seq2Seq models with Bahdanau and Luong attention mechanisms.
+This folder contains implementations of Seq2Seq models with Bahdanau and Luong attention mechanisms.
 The project demonstrates how to build encoder-decoder models with attention mechanisms in PyTorch.

 ## Table of Contents